Hiwonder-docs/16-Channel-Servo-Controller/source/docs/1_User Manual_formatted.md.md

 * If the `CH341` serial port driver has been installed, you can skip this step.
   :::

-(1) Locate and open the `ch341ser.exe` serial port driver installation package in the "PC Software Installation Package" in the same directory as this section.
+(1) Locate and open the `ch341ser.exe` serial port driver installation package in the "**PC Software Installation Package**" in the same directory as this section.

 <img src="../_static/media/chapter_1/image56.png" class="common_img" />